pablovem/nervousnet-hackathon/README.md

-# NervousNet Hackathon - 2016
+# NervousNet Hackathon Challenge - Spring 2016

 ## Privacy/Accuracy Challenge
 Come up with your own data summarization algorithm that guarantees the highest privacy protection level and at the same time performs accurate data analytics.